Is Year 7 definitely moving to high school in South Australia?

 Will my child still get a Year 7 jumper/hoodie if they move?

-Will my child still get a graduation if they move?
+Will my child still experience graduation if they move?

 Yes, there will be a graduation ceremony at the end of this year.
 Our staff will consult with Governing Council and students about how this ceremony will be managed and when it will occur.

-Does my child have to enrol at Wirreanda for Year 7 in 2020?
+Does my child have to enrol at Wirreanda Secondary School for Year 7 in 2021?

 No, participation in the pilot is voluntary.
 You and your child may choose to stay at primary school to do Year 7 next year.